 Don’t get discouraged!
 Teaching online is hard, especially when it is new to you.
 Try to remember that if you’re frustrated, you’re learning (just like your students!).
 Failures don’t always mean your approaches won’t work; they often mean you need to evaluate, iterate, and try again.

 - 5 Benefits of Iterative Design in eLearning

 Excerpt: “1.
 Identify issues at the earliest possible stage, 2.
 Collect valuable feedback throughout the process, 3.
 Allow for more course design time, 4.
 Produce a more polished finished product, 5.
 Put theory into practice”

 Courses and Comprehensive Resources

 Outside of these specific tips, any existing and new courses and resources are out there for you to explore.
 These are just a few of the complete resources that you might find useful.

 Now is the time to move from emergency response to thoughtful innovation.
 This list of tips can be overwhelming.
 We can’t say it enough – just try a few of the approaches, iterate on them, and add more when you are ready.
-The AT&ID team is here every step of the way, so let us know if you have any questions.
+The Learning Innovation team is here every step of the way, so let us know if you have any questions.